PixelsCamp/talks/README.md

 * If your talk is accepted we will merge the Pull Request.
 * We'll give feedback to anyone who submits a talk proposal even if isn't accepted.

-The deadline for submitting talks is **July 31st**.
+The deadline for submitting talks is **August 31st**.
 After than we won't be accepting any more Pull Requests.

 Speakers must also be participants, so don't forget to **apply** for Pixels Camp here: https://pixels.camp